Grace Wales Bonner: Career

 Wales Bonner has collaborated with sportswear brand Adidas on seasonal collections as well as official kits for the Jamaican Football Federation.
 In 2022, she collaborated with renowned American artist Kerry James Marshall on a limited-edition T-shirt.
 Since 2020, Wales Bonner and Adidas have collaborated on 25 sold-out sneakers.

 Wales Bonner was appointed as a Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to fashion.

 In 2023, Wales Bonner curated an exhibition at the Museum of Modern Art New York, titled Spirit Movers, as part of the museum's Artist's Choice series.
 The exhibition consisted of nearly 40 artworks from the museum's collection that explore sound, movement, performance, and style in the African diaspora and beyond.
 The exhibition featured two unseen works held in the MoMA Collection from artists David Hammons and Moustapha Dimé, alongside works from around the world and across generations including Agnes Martin, Betye Saar, Terry Adkins, and Man Ray.
 It was accompanied by the artist's book Dream in the Rhythm: Visions of Sound and Spirit in the MoMA collection, which collected photography from the MoMA collection along with reprinted poetry and original texts from British painter Lynette Yiadom-Boakye and American writer Ishmael Reed.
 The Spirit Movers exhibition was selected as a Critic's Pick by the New York Times.
 In a New Yorker profile, critic Vince Aletti described the exhibition and catalogue as "the product of a sensibility that’s both sophisticated and intuitive, making connections across periods, mediums, and styles which are so unexpected that every object seems new.".

-Wales Bonner was on the host committee of the 2025 MET Gala in New York, and created looks for guests Lewis Hamilton, FKA Twigs, Omar Appolo, Jeff Goldblum, Tyler Mitchell, Monica L. Milller, and Eric N. Mack.
+Wales Bonner was on the host committee of the 2025 MET Gala in New York, and created looks for guests Lewis Hamilton, FKA Twigs, Omar Apollo, Jeff Goldblum, Tyler Mitchell, Monica L. Milller, and Eric N. Mack.
 Her work was also included in the Metropolitan Museum of Art's Summer Exhibition, Superfine: Tailoring Black Style.
 A look from the Wales Bonner Spring Summer 2017 Show, Ezekiel, was on the cover of the exhibition's catalogue photographed by Tyler Mitchell.

 Wales Bonner has also collaborated with visual artists as part of its seasonal collections and runway presentations, including Kerry James Marshall, Theaster Gates, Chris Ofili, Ibrahim Mahama, Joy Gregory, Frank Bowling, Jacob Lawrence, Terry Adkins and Lubaina Himid.

 Wales Bonner's work in music continued with the event series Togetherness, presented in Paris in 2024 with performers E'tran de l'Aïr, Mansur Brown, La Fève and DJ Sarz.
 The second Togetherness event was presented at the Guggenheim New York alongside artist Rashid Johnson's major retrospective, A Poem for Deep Thinkers, and included performers Fireboy DML, Amaarae, KeiyaA, Navy Blue, The Cavemen, The Joy, and Sir Rashad Ringo Smith.

 She was appointed creative director of the Hermès menswear line in 2025, following the departure of Véronique Nichanian, who had been in charge of the line from 1988 to 2026.
 Wales Bonner's first collection will be shown in January 2027.